 When it comes to urinary incontinence, UTIs, and other sensitive medical challenges in older adults, you can count on the trained and experienced in-home care team at Carolina Hearts Home Care to provide elderly incontinence care services with dignity and respect that allow for maximum independence, safety, and comfort.
 We’re here with a wide range of services for older adults at home, according to each person’s particular needs – from help with personal care, to meals and housekeeping, to transportation and companionship, and so much more.

-If your senior loved one is struggling with incontinence, make sure the person is provided with a correct diagnosis from the doctor to make sure there aren’t any underlying issues.
+If a senior you love is struggling with incontinence, make sure the person is provided with a correct diagnosis from the doctor to make sure there aren’t any underlying issues.
 The caregivers at Carolina Hearts Home Care can help your loved one control the effects of incontinence in a compassionate and discreet way.
-Call us at 855-277-2005 for more information about how our Rockingham elder care services and care in the surrounding communities can help.
+Call us at 855-277-2005 for more information about how our senior care in Wagram and the surrounding communities can help.